... I didn't consider myself a very good surfer in 1967

 Ron hired me to run the RonJon shop up on the pier in the location Shaggs had moved out of.

-But about a year later I opened the Sunshine Surf Shop for Sam Gornto and Claude Codgen on Manatee Lane in Cocoa Beach.
+About a year later I opened the Sunshine Surf Shop for Sam Gornto and Claude Codgen on Manatee Lane in Cocoa Beach.
 We were building Claude's new Sunshine boards.
 So I rode those for a while, but wouldn't say we really had a team.

 I still surfed when I could.